jmhodges/justrun/README.md

-Justrun is perhaps best understood in terms of the other tools out there. [inotify-tools][inotify-tools] is Linux only and doesn't handle process lifetime of the commands it runs (though, this may be desirable). [fswatch][fswatch] will wait until the command halts before running it again (making it useless for running servers), and is OS X only. [entr][entr] also waits until the command given finishes for re-running. [devweb][devweb] assumes that the command being run is a binary that takes the parameter `-addr`. [shotgun][shotgun] is only capable of
+Justrun is perhaps best understood in terms of the other tools out there. [inotify-tools][inotify-tools] is Linux only and doesn't handle process lifetime of the commands it runs (though, this may be desirable) so its difficult to make servers run well with it. [fswatch][fswatch] similarly will wait until the command halts before running it again, and is OS X only. [entr][entr] also waits until the command given finishes for re-running. [devweb][devweb] assumes that the command being run is a binary that takes the parameter `-addr`. [shotgun][shotgun] is only capable of